 With the screws removed, you can now lift up the top cover.

 Tip: If you’re having trouble getting it to pop free, a guitar pick or plastic spudger can help you get it loose.

 Next, locate the switches for the primary buttons, located on either side of the scroll wheel.
 Grab the included tweezers and lift up the switch or switches that you want to replace to remove them.

 With the old switches removed, push your new switches in–no soldering iron required.
 Simply align the pins on the bottom of the switch with the holes in the socket, and apply gentle pressure until the switch clicks into place.

 Tip: If you’re installing a five-pin optical switch, the switch will only fit in one direction.
 If you’re installing a three-pin switch, make sure that the small black button on top of the switch is oriented toward the front of the mouse.

 Once you're finished, replace the cover, ensuring the two tabs in the front and the screw standoffs in the back align with one another.
 Re-insert the two screws along the bottom and press the rubber caps back in to cover the screw heads.

-With the cover secured, you’re all done with the process of replacing the hot-swappable switches.
+That’s it!
 Flip the connectivity toggle back to the mode of your choice, and you’re good to go.
-Whether you’ve just extended the lifespan of your ROG Gladius III by replacing a switch or whether you’ve installed a different set to try out a new experience, you’ve completed this easy process and are ready to get back to the game.
+Whether you’ve just extended the lifespan of your ROG mouse by replacing a switch or whether you’ve installed a different set to try out a new experience, you’ve completed this easy process and are ready to get back to the game.